 1. Failing to Incorporate the Start-Up as a Limited Liability Entity

-This item is absolutely crucial.
+This item is crucial.
 Every business, regardless of its type or industry, is exposed to liability.
-There are any number of things that can lead to significant liability, such as: products liability or other tort claims, contract disputes between vendors or suppliers, employment law claims, problems paying back debt, etc. Every state offers a variety of limited liability entities to choose from (e.g., Corporations, LLCs, Limited Partnerships, etc.).
-Structuring your business in this form generally ensures that the founders’ personal assets are protected if the company gets sued, goes bankrupt, etc. Without the liability shield offered by these various entities, the founders’ personal assets (as opposed to just the assets of the company) are at risk.
-Naturally, it is easy to see how a failure to incorporate can be devastating to both a business and its founders.
-There is no reason to unnecessarily put your home, your vehicle, or your savings at risk.
+Any number of things can lead to significant liability, such as product liability or other tort claims, contract disputes between vendors or suppliers, employment law claims, problems paying back debt, etc. Every state offers a variety of limited liability entities to choose from (e.g., Corporations, LLCs, Limited Partnerships, etc.).
+Structuring your business in this form generally ensures that the founders’ personal assets are protected if the company gets sued, goes bankrupt, etc. Without the liability shield offered by these various entities, the founders’ personal assets (as opposed to just the company’s assets) are at risk.
+Naturally, it is easy to see how a failure to incorporate can devastate a business and its founders.
+There is no reason to unnecessarily put your home, your vehicle or your savings at risk.

 2. Failing to Have a Written Agreement Between Co-Founders

-It is important to have a formal founders agreement (e.g., Buy-Sell Agreement, Operating Agreement, Partnership Agreement, etc.) in place between the key players as early possible.
-Any founders agreement should cover a number key business terms, such as:
+It is vital to have a formal founders agreement (e.g., Buy-Sell Agreement, Operating Agreement, Partnership Agreement, etc.) in place between the key players as early as possible.
+Any founders agreement should cover several key business terms, such as:

 - What percentage of the company each founder owns;